gabrielhblisboa/hanoi/README.md

 Hanoi Tower 3D interface automatic solver.

-Frontend using JavaScript/HTML and backend using Python/Flask
+Frontend using JavaScript/HTML and backend using Python (Flask)